The Book About Milutin: Perception of the book by historians

 Historian J. Dragović-Soso wrote: Milutin noticed that the Slav brothers did not rise up, they did not experience the same as us, they lived and cooperated with Serbian enemies, and look upon their 'liberators' Serbs with a haughty disdain.

 While Dragović-Soso is willing to represent the Serbs' doubts in their unity with Slav brothers and the meaning of that brotherhood, the price they paid and they are paying for that unity and brotherhood without her opinion about the same, the others are willing to interpret the Serbs existential questions "little more than a pretext on which to string a litany of complaints and questions, most of which have to do with Serbia's alleged tendencies to sacrifice its own interest for the sake of others."

-The Book About Milutin was a mega-beststeller in Serbia and is widely seen as nourishing the nationalist Serb debate set in in the second half of the 1980s.
+The Book About Milutin was a mega-bestseller in Serbia and is widely seen as nourishing the nationalist Serb debate set in the second half of the 1980s.